-MD: Czeslaw Milosz among others was a great influence to you as a young poet and it was a blessing that you were close to him in Krakow in his final years.
+MD: Czeslaw Milosz was a big influence to you when you were young and it’s a blessing that you were close to him in Krakow in his final years.
 In celebrating the 100 years of his birth, what would you like to share with Chinese readers?
-With over twenty years of acquaintance, I know it will be difficulty for you to say a few words but I would still make the request as you know how much he has influenced contemporary Chinese poets in exactly the same way how his poetry attracted you because of “everything that was different from… ‘people’s republic’ language.”
+With over twenty years of acquaintance, I know it will be difficulty for you to say a few words but I would still make the request as you know how much he has influenced contemporary Chinese poets in exactly the same way how his poetry attracted you because “everything that was different from… [the] ‘people’s republic’ language.”

 AZ: The more I know about Milosz— and this year has brought his first detailed biography plus many new essays, insights, etc.— the more impenetrable he seems to become.
 His greatness must lie in the incredible richness of his work.
 This richness is such that this year of his hundredth anniversary only complicated his image.
 After this year we’ll need at least five years to put some order into the new observations, new discoveries.
 His voice was so sovereign, so strong, and, in a way, plural; he spoke with several sub-voices, so to say.
 The shortest lesson to draw from his work is that you can’t write poetry without thinking and responding to important questions the time you live in is asking you.
 There’s an ethical clock built into ecstatic poetry.

-MD: Home is home only when you’ve lost it or are away from it.
-Now that you are back to Poland, does it make you more critical of it again?
-I saw a huge portrait of Lenin in Warsaw in August 2010, and for a moment I thought I was back in China.
-The red portrait reminded me of the Mao badges that many taxi drivers in China nowadays hang on their rearview mirrors as they miss the Mao regime when China was a classless society and everyone was proletarian living poorly but “happily”.
+MD: Now that you are back in Poland, does it make you more critical of it again?
+Home is home only when you’ve lost it or are away from it… BTW, I saw a huge portrait of Lenin in Warsaw in 2010, and for a moment I thought I was back in China.
+The red portrait reminded me of the Mao badges that many taxi drivers in China hang on their rearview mirrors nowadays as they miss the Mao regime when China was a classless society and everyone was proletarian living poorly but “happily”.
 There has been a nostalgia feeling among the working class in China when the economic booming created separation of the rich and the poor.
 How is Poland doing?

 AZ: A huge portrait of Lenin in Warsaw in 2010?
 It must have been irony, a jest or an “installation” in the sense of what modern artists do these days.
 No one (except for a handful of jerks) would today take seriously Lenin in Poland.
 Poland runs rather a danger of being too much to the right.
 I mean, in the free interplay of political forces in Poland it’s the left which is weak, which tries, unsuccessfully so far, to redefine itself.
 But, as far as I know, there’s not much nostalgia for C., thanks G.

-MD: That huge portrait of Lenin reminded me of your poem “Old Marx”.
-You were protesting communism in your youth and you were disappointed with the Bush administration too, yet still you have not acquired any faith in Marxism as some other people have.
+MD: I like your word play.
+That huge portrait of Lenin reminded me of your poem “Old Marx”.
+You were protesting the C-ism in your youth and you were disappointed with the Bush administration too, yet still you have not acquired any faith in Marxism as some other people have.
 The world is complicated with no clear dividing line of East and West anymore, what is there that we can hold on to as poets?
 Of course the inner self is what we observe and write about, but what about social responsibility?
 What advise would you give to poets of younger generation?

 AZ: That’s a very interesting question.
 It’s true, there’s no general philosophy, no set of ideas that we could easily discern and cling to—as poets, as thinkers, as citizens.
 When we look back at our history, probably both the Western and the Chinese history, a situation like this is unusual.
 Usually there were doctrines and religions than furnished intellectual frames for the individuals.
 So, what can we do?
 We probably have to do more homework than our predecessors had to.
 We need to read philosophers, theologians, but even before we can form a comprehensive map for ourselves we should have, I think, a provisional “frame”, we need to heed morality, to be more cautious than some of our predecessors in preaching any strong system.
 We can live without systems.